-It’s hardly surprising – with half a ton of stressed horse in reactive mode, leaping in every direction with four potential weapons of mass destruction in one kick, it’s no wonder we turn to something, anything, to quell our horses’ fears and hopefully keep us safe alongside them.
+It’s hardly surprising – with half a ton of red-zone horse in react mode, leaping in every direction with four potential weapons of mass destruction in one kick, it’s no wonder we turn to something - anything - to quell our horses’ fears and hopefully keep us safe alongside them.

-Short term tension is all part of the equine's natural defense system to a perceived threat - his instincts as a flight animal are telling him to be defensive, to run - fast - now!
+Short-term tension is all part of the equine's natural defense system to a perceived threat - their instincts as a flight animal are telling them to defend themselves and run - fast - now!

-The negative effect is two-fold – first on the horse, in that he’s reacting to a situation that's terrifying, and secondly on us - depending on the degree of the reaction, it can completely shatter our confidence.
-From then on both parties end up spooking each other, and haven't we all been there at some time in our life.
+The negative effect is two-fold – first on the horse, in that they're reacting to a situation that to them, is blind-panic terrifying, and secondly on us - depending on the degree of the reaction, it can completely shatter our confidence.
+From then on both parties end up spooking each other, and haven't we all been there at some time in our life ...

 Stress also uses up much more of the body’s energy resource.
 Energy levels can be depleted because nutrients are being converted to energy that is needed to counter the effects of threat.
 If balance isn't restored, this then has the knock-on effect of causing the body to become fatigued, which can then lead to further health issues.